lisagjh/lisagjh/README.md

 💻  Graduated from Frontend Development & Design @ AUAS

-Looking for a job as frontend developer, where I can combine code and creativity to build accessible websites!
+💼 Looking for a job as frontend developer, where I can be part of a team and contribute to building accessible websites!